ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ## The Business Service Provisioning Layer

-As shown in the RAP components diagram, the _Business Service Provisioning_ layer separates the business objects from service consumption.
+As shown in the RAP components diagram, the _Business Service Provisioning_ layer separates business objects from service consumption.
 The business service provisioning layer contains two types of entities:

 1. Service Definition
 1. Service Binding.